 The Sound That Changed America

-The Motown Sound owes some of its uniqueness to the reverb effect created by pumping tracks through the company’s Echo Chamber in the days before computers and synthesizers.
+The Motown Sound owes some of its uniqueness to the reverb effect created by pumping tracks through the label’s Echo Chamber, in the days before computers and synthesizers.

 True to his commitment to quality, Berry Gordy, Jr. would not slap a Motown label on every song his producers offered.
 Artists and producers sweated it out each week at notoriously competitive company-wide meetings, hoping to pass muster and see their songs released for sale to an eagerly awaiting public.

 Even some of Motown’s iconic recordings were not deemed fit for release the first time they came up for review.
 Tunes that never made it to the airwaves—as well as blockbuster hits like ‘What’s Goin’ On’ and ‘I Heard It Through the Grapevine’—were often sent back for more work after being heard by the discerning ears of the label’s hit makers.